Lofoten Revealed: How to Shoot Without the Crowds — Insider Guide

 Masterful square panorama of Hamnøy, Lofoten, captured during a specialized autumn photo expedition by Jan Smid Master QEP.

-One thing to set expectations correctly: the route was rebuilt by Nepalese Sherpa workers using stone — a serious, steep climb that demands proper footwear and reasonable fitness.
+• The Climb: Even with the stairs, it is a serious, steep ascent that demands proper footwear and reasonable fitness.
 It is not a casual stroll.

 Award-winning panoramic masterpiece from Reinebringen peak, Lofoten, showing the iconic view over Reine fjord and village at sunset, by Jan Smid Master QEP.